 The results of this program has lead to 99% more attendance in school with graduation.
 This program builds the self-worth to keep youth from doing drugs or getting into trouble.
 It encourages their progress and celebrates their accomplishment

 Each teen receives a 200-hour President's Award Certificate, which they also use towards scholarships.
 These volunteer hours are from working hands-on with younger, homeless children while practicing their newfound skills of leadership and mentoring.
+Teens also conduct fundraising and community events to practice their connection skills.

 Our future goals for this program are: